zmahfuz0613/react-components-functional/readme.md

 ### What is a Frontend Framework?
 (5 mins)

-- A framework is software providing generic functionality that serves as foundation to build and deploy applications.
+- A framework is software providing generic functionality and structure that serves as foundation to build and deploy applications.
-- A framework manages the overall application flow.
-Simply put, frameworks call the code you write while you call the code provided by a library.
-- While dense, the introduction of the [software framework](https://en.wikipedia.org/wiki/Software_framework) article on wikipedia does an excellent job on an exact definition.
+- The introduction of the [software framework](https://en.wikipedia.org/wiki/Software_framework) article on wikipedia does an excellent job on an exact definition.
-- The way that Sinatra and Rails are frameworks that run on the server, receiving incoming request from the client, preforming some work that you have defined, and returning some response to the client, a front end framework runs in the client's browser (meaning in what language?), receives input from interactions with the page, performs some work that you have defined, and makes any updates necessary.
+- Sinatra and Rails are frameworks that run on the server, receiving incoming request from the client, preforming some work that you have defined, and returning some response to the client.
+Front-end frameworks run in the client's browser, receive input from interactions with the page, perform some work that you have defined, and make any updates necessary.
 - There are [many](http://stateofjs.com/2016/frontend/) front end frameworks and each go about solving problems of how state is managed, updated, and represented by a view but there are many commonalities.
 - There is a lot of debate over whether frontend frameworks count as frameworks at all -- some people say that they are just libraries and should be referred to as such.